Oliver-RC/hampers/README.md

  ### Performance Testing

   #### Lighthouse -
    - Tested the site on Google Developer Tools Lighthouse for desktop and mobile with good results on both.
-Performance, accessibility and SEO scored top marks.
-Best practices at 87 due to browser errors but nothing of concern which impacts the site useability and performance.
-On mobile, performance dropped to 87 due to image size.
-I have reformatted and reduced pixel sizes without compromising on desktop performance.
+Performance and SEO scored top marks for desktop with Accessibility disappointing only due to the search button using a logo instead of text which hinders screen readers performance.
+On mobile, performance dropped to 75 due to image size and not next gen format.
+I have reformatted and reduced pixel sizes without compromising on desktop performance however have been unable to improve the score.
      - Desktop:
        ![Lighthouse Results Desktop](x)
      - Mobile: